Need to talk? Call 1800 882 436.

 Learn how you can help your child to talk and develop their language and speech skills.

-Humans communicate with each other in all sorts of ways.
-Storytelling is an important means to connect and share information.
+People communicate and connect with each other in all sorts of ways.

-• making up your own little stories to entertain yourself and your baby
+• make up your own little stories for your baby

-• reading stories to your baby — they will soon learn to recognise familiar pictures, and the tone and intonation of your voice
+• read to your baby — they will soon learn to recognise familiar pictures, and the tones of your voice.

 5 tips when talking to your baby

-1. Be mindful of other distractions in the home.
-It’s important that your baby has your focus when you’re talking to them.
-Televisions, screens and music can all create visual and auditory (hearing) distractions.
+1. Try to fully focus on your baby when you're talking to them.
+Televisions, screens and music can all create distractions.

-2. Try to be natural when you’re talking to your baby.
-Be patient if, at first, you feel it’s difficult.
-Like your baby, you’re learning as well.
+2. Try to be natural when you're talking to your baby.
+Be patient with yourself as well - you're both learning.

-3. Accept there will be times when your baby isn’t as keen to engage with you, such as when they’re tired or hungry.
+3. Sometimes your baby won't be very interested in talking, such as when they're tired or hungry.

 4. Pause when you’re talking and give your baby a chance to reply.
 This will help them to learn about taking turns during conversations.

 5. Look for many small moments during the day to talk.
-Long conversations are best left for adults.
+Your baby is too young for a long conversation.

 Speak to a maternal child health nurse